The following table describes hints related to join operations in SQL queries. These hints are used to enable or disable specific join algorithms.

 Examples

--- Use the NO_USE_HASH hint to indicate the optimizer not to use the hash join algorithm for the query.
+-- Use the NO_USE_HASH hint to indicate that the optimizer do not use the hash join algorithm to execute the query.

 SELECT /*+ NO_USE_HASH(e d) */ *